mystic-finance/Liquid-Staking/README.md

 - **Burning** happens only in `stPlumeMinter._unstake()` when a holder redeems.
 - **No rebasing, no exchange rate.** `balanceOf` never changes on its own.
 A holder's yield is `stPlumeRewards.getUserRewards(holder)`, denominated in PLUME, and is claimed via `stPlumeMinter.unstakeRewards()`.
 - **Transfer hook.** `frxETH._beforeTokenTransfer` calls `stPlumeRewards.handleTokenTransfer(from)` and `handleTokenTransfer(to)` (skipping the zero address and the token itself).
 This checkpoints both parties' `rewardPerToken` *before* balances change, which is what makes the Synthetix accounting exact under transfers, mints and burns.
-- **Reference price.** Because principal is 1:1, the fair price reported by `MyPlumeFeed.getMyPlumePrice()` is the protocol's net PLUME backing divided by supply and is expected to sit at ≈ 1.0 PLUME, moving below 1.0 only if a slashing loss has been recorded and not yet fully absorbed.
+- **Reference price.** Because principal is 1:1, `MyPlumeFeed.getMyPlumePrice()` reports what a redemption pays: 1.0 PLUME in normal operation, falling to `(supply − slashedAmount) / supply` once a slashing loss is recorded, and capped by the protocol's net backing (§9).

 ---